learning-zone/angular-basics/README.md

 ```
 *Note: The completion and diagnostic services works for `.ts` files only.
 You need to use custom plugins for supporting HTML files.*

 #### Q. ***What are the limitations with web workers?***

 1. Some environments or platforms(like @angular/platform-server) used in Server-side Rendering, don't support Web Workers.
 In this case we need to provide a fallback mechanism to perform the computations to work in this environments.
 2. Running Angular in web worker using `@angular/platform-webworker` is not yet supported in Angular CLI.

 #### Q. ***What is Angular CLI Builder?***

 In Angular8, the CLI Builder API is stable and available to developers who want to customize the `Angular CLI` by adding or modifying commands.
 For example, you could supply a builder to perform an entirely new task, or to change which third-party tool is used by an existing command.

 #### Q. ***What is a builder?***

 A builder function is a function that uses the `Architect API` to perform a complex process such as "build" or "test".
 The builder code is defined in an npm package.
 For example, BrowserBuilder runs a webpack build for a browser target and KarmaBuilder starts the Karma server and runs a webpack build for unit tests.

 #### Q. ***How do you invoke a builder?***

 The Angular CLI command `ng run` is used to invoke a builder with a specific target configuration.
 The workspace configuration file, `angular.json`, contains default configurations for built-in builders.

 #### Q. ***How do you create app shell in Angular?***

 An App shell is a way to render a portion of your application via a route at build time.
 This is useful to first paint of your application that appears quickly because the browser can render static HTML and CSS without the need to initialize JavaScript.
 You can achieve this using Angular CLI which generates an app shell for running server-side of your app.

 ```javascript
 ng generate appShell [options] (or) ng g appShell [options]
 ```
 #### Q. ***What are the case types in Angular?***

 Angular uses capitalization conventions to distinguish the names of various types.
 Angular follows the list of the below case types.
-* **camelCase :** Symbols, properties, methods, pipe names, non-component directive selectors, constants uses lowercase on the first letter of the item.
+* **camelCase** Symbols, properties, methods, pipe names, non-component directive selectors, constants uses lowercase on the first letter of the item.
 For example, "selectedUser"
-* **UpperCamelCase (or PascalCase):** Class names, including classes that define components, interfaces, NgModules, directives, and pipes uses uppercase on the first letter of the item.
+* **UpperCamelCase (or PascalCase)** Class names, including classes that define components, interfaces, NgModules, directives, and pipes uses uppercase on the first letter of the item.
-* **dash-case (or "kebab-case"):** The descriptive part of file names, component selectors uses dashes between the words.
+* **dash-case (or "kebab-case")** The descriptive part of file names, component selectors uses dashes between the words.
 For example, "app-user-list".
-* **UPPER_UNDERSCORE_CASE:** All constants uses capital letters connected with underscores.
+* **UPPER_UNDERSCORE_CASE** All constants uses capital letters connected with underscores.
 For example, "NUMBER_OF_USERS".
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>